What is Local SEO Heatmap?

 - Search Engine Journal: Local SEO Rank Tracking

-Geo grid rank tracking checks your local search rankings from dozens of GPS coordinates across a map grid, showing exactly where you rank well and where visibility drops off.
+Geo grid rank tracking checks your local search rankings from dozens of GPS coordinates across a map grid, showing exactly where you rank well and where.